Want the benefits of international work with a generalist approach? Touch base with White & Case.

 The first stage: recruitment on and off campus

-White & Case participates in OCIs and resume collects at over 30 law schools and job fairs across the US and Canada.
-At this stage, OCI interviews are primarily conducted by partners or alumni of the school and the questions are usually competency-based but also conversational.
-“The pandemic changed the way we recruit with nearly all of our OCIs being conducted on a virtual platform instead of in person.
+White & Case participates in a number OCIs and resume collects at over 30 law schools and job fairs across the US and Canada but the majority of candidates apply directly through the firm’s careers site.
+For OCI, interviews are primarily conducted by partners or alumni of the school and the questions are usually competency-based but also conversational.
+For direct applicants, candidates are invited to complete a video interview and answer a common set of questions through a digital platform which serves as a screen interview.
+“The landscape has changed over the years and our recruitment process continues to evolve to reflect market standards and allow us to expand the universe of qualified candidates.
+Nearly all of our screen interviews are being conducted on a virtual platform instead of in person.
 That said, what we hope to achieve during interviews has not changed.
 We want to assess the tangible qualities of our candidates – their intellect and problem-solving skills as well as their ability to work in teams and to function at a high level in diverse and dynamic environments.
 We also want to convey the ethos of our firm and principles to which we are committed, including, of course, the development of our talent.
-So, the interview process – the questions interviewers ask and our interactions with our candidates are aimed at achieving those objectives,” notes Joseph Brazil, US Hiring Partner.
+So, the interview process – the questions interviewers ask and our interactions with candidates are aimed at achieving those objectives,” notes Joseph Brazil, US Hiring Partner.

 Top tips for this stage: